Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 Attracted by the DeFi vision and ethos they decides to focus on lending and borrowing which are fundamental ingredients for a healthy financial ecosystem.
 At the time they did not see that need being fulfilled.

-From the beginning they were clear that they wanted to set up a functioning system and then hand it over to the community.
+From the beginning, they were clear that they wanted to set up a functioning system and then hand it over to the community.

 And this is exactly what they did.

-With strong buy-in from an enthusiastic community Compound is now fully decentralized.
+With strong buy-in from an enthusiastic community, Compound is now fully decentralized.

-On their website they write:”Compound is an algorithmic, autonomous interest rate protocol built for developers, to unlock a universe of open financial applications.”
+On their website, they write: “Compound is an algorithmic, autonomous interest rate protocol built for developers, to unlock a universe of open financial applications.”

-So Compound has become an interest rate mechanism that anyone can use to build better and larger applications with a smoother user experience for consumers.
+So Compound Finance has become an interest rate mechanism that anyone can use to build better and larger applications with a smoother user experience for consumers.

 Both centralized and decentralized apps currently use it.
 While you can still use it as an individual it is mostly developers who use it to build apps upon.

-How Compound Governance works
+How Compound Finance’s Governance Works

 The governance token used on Compound is called COMP.